paulosuzart/paulosuzart.github.io/_posts/2026-02-15-part-III-what-breaks.md

 # Conclusion

-This is a critique of the current relation between humans and AI in software development.
+This is a critique of the current relation among humans, and how they they play together with a LLM in the room.
 It's not a critique of AI itself, but of how we are using it.
-It's a call to be more intentional about how we use AI, and to be more aware of the potential consequences of our actions.
+It's a call to be more intentional about how we use AI, and to be more aware of the potential consequences of our actions/expectations shaped by the hype.

 A lot is being said about [Spec-Driven-Development](https://martinfowler.com/articles/exploring-gen-ai/sdd-3-tools.html) for AI.
 But without the [Vibe Manifesto]({% link _posts/2026-02-05-part-I-the-vibe-manifesto.md %}), the failure is around the corner, just with more steps before you hit the wall.

+Most of the content relates to softeware development itself and some of them may have been discussed before when Agile came to be.
+Or when DevOps came to be.
+Or when Or when XP came to be.
+Or when TDD came to be.
+At the end of the day, building sotwares is complex, laborious, and this content basically shows that AI / Vibe is not fixing it, as long as we have humans in the loop.

+At the moment, I strongly believe the good old software engineering practices are the best remedy for all of this.
+But I'm open to be convinced otherwise.
+I'll be writing more about this in the future.

 *This series of posts express my sole opinion and not the opinion of any employer.*